 "Oh."
 Not my snappiest comeback, I admit, but I'd somehow spaced out the fact that I'd be in a wedding in about a month.
 Wearing a dress.
 "Are you wearing a big white thing?"

-She laughed and picked up my favorite capris while I put on the shirt.
+She laughed and pulled out my favorite capris while I put on the shirt.
 "Not a chance.
-I'm going to deck myself out in a simple little sheath and the guys are wearing suits, no tuxes."
+I'm going to deck myself out in a simple little sheath and the guys are wearing suits, not tuxes."
 I couldn't think of anything else to say, so I just got dressed.
 Then it was out to the car and half an hour later we were in Langston.

 Jerry's happy "There you are!" startled me out of my own world and I turned to see him giving Mom a hug and kiss.
 Then he came toward me and put my arm through his.
 "Come on in.
 I hope you're hungry because I made my biggest pan full of lasagna."

-"For lasagna, I could be hungry," I said, letting him have a smile, because he looked so darn happy to have us there.
+"For lasagna, I could be hungry," I allowed, letting him have a smile because he looked so darn happy to have us there.
 Mom got his other arm and they talked a little about their days while we walked up onto the porch and stepped inside.
 I stood awkwardly in the entryway while Mom put her purse on the hall table like she'd done it a hundred times, and suddenly I felt really weird.
-I knew she'd been to Jerry's house before, but I never actually thought about it.
+I kind of knew she'd been to Jerry's house before, but I never actually thought about it.
 Maybe she already felt at home here.
-Maybe the three of them already fit together, and I was the piece of the puzzle that didn't quite go.
+Maybe the three of them already fit together like a little family, and I was the piece of the puzzle that didn't quite go.
 My stomach clenched and even the smell of garlic butter and tomatoes wafting around didn't seem so appealing any more.
-But Jerry was waving at me.
+But Jerry was beckoning to me.

-"Come to the kitchen.
-I want you to meet Chris, he's making the salad ."
+"Come to the kitchen and meet Chris, he's making the salad ."